Peng-Protocol/Dexhune-P/Specifications/PairingFoundry.md

 ## **MFP-Agent**
 The listing agent, creates new Listing and Liquidity contracts, stores `validation` details for the router to retrieve or update.

+### *** Libraries
+The MFP Agent uses "library contracts" and inherits logic from said libraries which it uses to deploy templates.

+- **MFP-ListingLibrary**

+Stores the Listing Template, allows deployment using provided encoded "salt".

+- **MFP-LiquidityLibrary**

+Stores the Liquidity Template, allows deployment using provided encoded "salt".

 ### **Data**

 - **Listing Validation**